 Jeremy is also active in the community.
 He is currently pro bono litigation counsel on a class action lawsuit on behalf of elderly inmates seeking air conditioning for a Texas prison.
 Jeremy also serves on the Board of Trustees for Duchesne Academy of the Sacred Heart, where his daughters have been educated.

-Jeremy co-founded Reynolds Frizzell LLP, which has been named a Top Ten Litigation Boutique in America.
+Jeremy co-founded Reynolds Frizzell LLP, which was named a Top Ten Litigation Boutique in America 2017 by Benchmark Litigation.

 Wood Group Mustang Inc.